AnallelyCuriel/test-cream/README.md

      * Nested components, layouts, Date/Time, Select, Input Masks, and many more included features
      * Full JavaScript API SDK library on top of Form.io

-    Wizard Rendering
-    This library can also be used to render a form wizard within your application using the same method as rendering a form.
-The determiniation on whether it should render as a wizard or not is based on the display property of the form schema being set to wizard.

         <html>
         <head>